MadsRogild/songbook/README.md

-Usage example: python Sangbog.py -n Mat -c -s hex -l pic.svg This gives a songbook where the title is Mat, and it is a camo, it uses hexadecimal as pagenumbers, and the logo is pic.svg.
+Usage example: python Sangbog.py -n Mat -c -s hex -l pic.svg This gives a songbook where the title is Mat, and it is a camp, it uses hexadecimal as pagenumbers, and the logo is pic.svg.

 For the new_style option one has to enter the new style of form: "name [regular expression", for example python Sangbog.py -p "example ([a-z]|[A-Z])\d"